 This colorful, Italian Antipasto Salad is perfect for lunch and so easy to make!

-Once in a while, when we order pizza take-out and I prefer to have a salad, I usually get the antipasto salad.
+Once in a while, when we order take-out from our local pizzaeria and I prefer to have a salad, I usually get the antipasto salad.
 But don’t be fooled, sometimes those salads can be more calories than the pizza!
 So I created my own, lighter Antipasto salad which is so easy, chances are you probably already have most of the ingredients.

 What is Antipasto Salad?